 There are different ways of survey distribution.
 Some of the most commonly used methods are:

-- Email: Sending out an email is the easiest way of conducting a survey.
+- Email: Sending out an email is the easiest survey method.
 The respondents are targeted, and there is a higher chance of response due to the respondents already knowing about your brand.
 You can use the QuestionPro email management feature to send out and collect responses.

-- Buy respondents: Buying a sample helps achieve a lot of the response criteria because the people who are being asked to respond have signed up to do so.
+- Buy respondents: Buying a sample helps achieve many of the response criteria because the people being asked to respond have signed up to do so.
 The qualifying criteria for the research study are met.

-- Embedding on the website: Embedding a survey on a site ensures that the number of responses is very high.
+- Embedding on the website: Embedding a survey on a site ensures a very high number of responses.
 Embedding a survey can be done while the person enters the website or is exiting it.
 A non-intrusive method of collecting feedback is essential to achieve a higher number of responses.
-The responses received are also honest due to the top brand recall value, and the answers are quick to collect and analyze due to them being in a digital format.
+The responses received are also honest due to the top brand recall value, and the answers are quick to collect and analyze due to being digital.

 - Post to the social network: Posting on social networks is another effective way of receiving responses.
 The survey is published as a link on social media, and people that follow the brand can be the set of audiences or respondents.
 There is no upper cap on the number of survey responses required and is the easiest and fastest way of eliciting responses.

 - QR code: QuestionPro QR codes store the URL for the survey.
-You can print/publish this code in magazines, on signs, on business cards, or on just about any object/medium.
+You can print/publish this code in magazines, signs, business cards, or any object/medium.
 Users with a camera phone equipped with the correct reader application can scan the QR Code’s image to open the survey in the phone’s browser.

 - QuestionPro App: The QuestionPro App allows the circulation of surveys quickly, and the responses can be collected both online and offline.